The Certainty of Interconnectedness

 in affirming one half of the duality we maintain the other as well”.

 There is no reason why distinctiveness of objects would prevent their inseparability.
-It is Dualism, which proved to be an impotent instrument in philosophical investigation, which stops at distinctions and separation - creating a view of an artificial gap between things or phenomena (rather than acknowledging the view of inclusion).
-Assuming divisions and separateness reflects rather our the observer's inconsistent modelling of phenomena.
+It is Dualism, which creates a view of an artificial gap between things or phenomena (rather than acknowledging the view of inclusion).
+Assuming divisions and separateness reflects rather the observer's inconsistent modelling of studied phenomena.

 The deep implication of accepting the dualistic separateness regarding ethnic or social groups - is encouraging a divisive outlook and behavior, casting its influence on social matters and allowing for conflicts.